-The leavening which creates the nooks and crannies in this recipe comes solely from an initial rise, done overnight in cooler temperatures.
-Because of this, the dough must be handled delicately when moved, scooped, or spread.
+The leavening which creates the nooks and crannies in this recipe comes solely from an initial rise, done overnight in cooler temperatures, so the dough must be handled delicately when moved, scooped, or spread.

 These are best served toasted and buttered and make a great breakfast sandwich bread.

-- When batter has risen, preheat a griddle or a large skillet over very low heat.
+When batter has risen, pre-heat a griddle or large skillet over very low heat.

-- Carefully spread the batter with the back of your scoop to mostly fill the bottom of the rings.
+Carefully spread the batter with the back of a spoon to mostly fill the bottom of the rings.